 Not having any questions

-Interview is a two way thing.
-You need to ask the questions to the interviewer as well in order to know whether the company is right fit for you as well.
-Usually interviewers give time to candidates for asking questions in the end.
+The interview is a two-way thing.
+You need to ask the questions to the interviewer as well in order to know whether the company is the right fit for you as well.
+Usually, interviewers give time to candidates for asking questions in the end.
 The questions you ask often reveal the way you think and what’s important to you.
 It also shows that you care enough about the job that you want to know more.
 Not having any questions prepared signals you don’t care, aren’t curious, or haven’t done your homework.